 Here’s a quick glance at some of the top health benefits associated with the ingredients in this pea soup recipe:

-Chickpeas: Chickpeas are an excellent source of protein and fiber, and they contain vitamins and minerals like manganese, folate, iron and zinc.
-Chickpea nutrition benefits your health by helping to control your blood sugar levels, improve your digestion, increase your satiety so that you eat less in one sitting and protect your heart.
-(6)
+- Chickpeas: Chickpeas are an excellent source of protein and fiber, and they contain vitamins and minerals like manganese, folate, iron and zinc.
+Chickpea nutrition benefits your health by helping control your blood sugar levels, improve your digestion, increase your satiety so you eat less in one sitting and protect your heart.

-Peas: Legumes, like peas, are high in protein and contain fiber that helps to regulate your digestion.
-Like chickpeas, peas also promote satiety so that you are full faster, which can help you to lose weight.
+- Peas: Legumes, like peas, are high in protein and contain fiber that helps regulate your digestion.
+Like chickpeas, peas also promote satiety so you are full faster, which can help you lose weight.
 Peas contain phytonutrients, and they exhibit anticarcinogenic activity, too.
-(7)

-Coconut milk: Coconut milk nutrition contains a beneficial fat called lauric acid, which is easily absorbed and used by the body for energy.
-Lauric acid also has antibacterial and antiviral properties, and it can help to improve your heart health and cholesterol levels.
-(8)
+- Coconut milk: Coconut milk nutrition contains a beneficial fat called lauric acid, which is easily absorbed and used by the body for energy.
+Lauric acid also has antibacterial and antiviral properties, and it can help improve your heart health and cholesterol levels.

-Turmeric: Many turmeric benefits come from the spices main ingredient, curcumin, which can help to prevent blood clotting, reduce inflammation, relieve depression, ease arthritis pain and improve skin conditions.
-(9)
+- Turmeric: Many turmeric benefits come from the spice’s main ingredient, curcumin, which can help prevent blood clotting, reduce inflammation, relieve depression, ease arthritis pain and improve skin conditions.

-Ginger: Adding ginger to your recipes can help to ease indigestion and nausea, improve the health of your heart, boost your immune system and help to fight bacterial and fungal infections.
-Some other ginger health benefits come from its anti-inflammatory and cholesterol lowering properties.
-(10)
+- Ginger: Adding ginger to your recipes can help ease indigestion and nausea, improve the health of your heart, boost your immune system, and help fight bacterial and fungal infections.
+Some other ginger health benefits come from its anti-inflammatory and cholesterol-lowering properties.

 You’ll be surprised how incredibly easy it is to make this nutritious and filling pea soup.

-Your first step is to prep your ingredients, so start by chopping 3 medium-sized parsnips and ½ cup of cilantro.
+Your first step is to prep your ingredients, so start by chopping three medium-sized parsnips and half a cup of cilantro.

-Then use a pan to cook up 8 ounces of chopped beef bacon.
+Then use a pan to cook up eight ounces of chopped beef bacon.
 Once your beef bacon is cooked, set it aside and get out a large pot.

-Now, add in 4 cups of chicken bone broth, 1 cup of coconut milk, 1 teaspoon of coriander, 1 teaspoon of turmeric, 1 tablespoon of green curry paste, 1 tablespoon of yellow curry powder, ½ teaspoon of ginger, 1 teaspoon of garlic powder and 1 teaspoon each of salt and pepper,
+Now, add in four cups of chicken bone broth, one cup of coconut milk, one teaspoon of coriander, one teaspoon of turmeric, one tablespoon of green curry paste, one tablespoon of yellow curry powder, half a teaspoon of ginger, one teaspoon of garlic powder and one teaspoon each of salt and pepper.

 Use a spatula to mix the soup until the bacon is well-combined.